 AnonymousA:

-When people with eczema choose moisturizers, it’s important that they avoid products that might contain ingredients that trigger inflammation and eczema flare-ups.
-Known culprits include fragrances, essential oils, urea, lanolin, retinoids, cocamidopropyl betaine, ethanol, and propylene glycol.
+When people with eczema choose moisturizers, it’s important that they avoid products containing ingredients that trigger inflammation and eczema flare-ups.

-Many of these ingredients are commonly added to moisturizers.
-While they may smell nice, fragrances are often a trigger for people with eczema.
+While they may smell nice, fragrances are often a trigger for eczema.
 They’re common allergens, causing sensitive skin to react.
 Essential oils are just as likely as synthetic fragrances to cause allergies and can also be found in moisturizers.

-Lanolin has softening qualities, making it a very common additive to creams, but it’s more likely to cause problems for people with eczema when compared to creams not containing lanolin.
 Propylene glycol can be found in many skin care products, including moisturizers, and is a leading allergen.
 For people with eczema, it has been noted to cause skin issues even if there are no allergies to it.

 It’s helpful to read your labels and know what your triggers are.